sourcebroker/hugo-cms-theme/README.rst

 - **Content elements can be disabled/enabled (draft)**

   There is support for enable/disable single content element.
-In TYPO3 there is "hidden" field for that.
-Here the field for that in data of content element is "draft" (which is analogy for "draft" from front matter of page in Hugo)
+As analogy to Hugo page its also called "draft".

 - **Content elements can be disabled/enabled according to date (publishDate, expireDate)**

   There is support for enable/disable single content element according to time.
-In TYPO3 there is "starttime" and "endtime" fields for that.
-Here for the analogy to existing front matter values for page the names for the fields are "publishDate", "expireDate".
+As analogy to Hugo page its called "publishDate", "expireDate".

 - **Content elements can be put into grid / columns**